 - Timing is very important.
 It’s best to put them out at mid-tide, outgoing or low incoming.
-What we’re saying is, do not do this at high tide!
+You definitely want to avoid a high tide!

-- Follow the science of crab trapping.
-This means that the trap needs to become part of the landscape for the crabs.
+- Make your trap become part of the landscape for the crabs.
 They are attracted by the bait and the tides that sweep them along to make sure that they are carried to your traps.

-- Place them in a bucket, prior to cooking and make sure that you keep them in water or sprayed down.
+- Place them in a bucket prior to cooking and make sure that you keep them in water.

-Our Instructions for making the Perfect Low Country Boil
+Our Guide for Making the Perfect Low Country Boil 🦐

 - Drop your onions in the pot!
-If you keep the lid on it helps keep the heat inside keeping the water at a rolling boil.
+If you keep the lid on it will help trap the heat inside keeping the water at a rolling boil.

 - Leave the onions in for about 20 minutes before adding anything else.
 The onions are used more for seasoning than anything, but you can eat them if you’d like!

-- Add your fresh corn, red-skinned potatoes and onions.
+- Add your fresh corn and red-skinned potatoes.
 You can wash and cut them if necessary.
-Keep in mind: the key to a great Low Country Boil is fresh vegetables!
-Check out the Fleming Farmers Market in Midway for all of your goodies.
+The key to a great Low Country Boil is fresh vegetables so be sure to check out the Mo’s Produce Stand for all of your goodies.
 Also, the potatoes are going to take the longest to cook other than the crab, so leave them in for at least 20 minutes!

 - Now you can add the sausage.

 - In the last 2-4 minutes you’ll add the shrimp.
 We of course used Georgia White Shrimp!
-Keep in mind that shrimp are “done” when they turn pink.
-If you cook them too long the shells become very difficult to remove & the shrimp are tough.
+Shrimp are done when they turn pink and if you cook them too long, the shells become very difficult to remove & the shrimp are tough.

 - Pull the basket!
 Low Country Boil pots have a basket inside where the food is placed so you’re not actually having to haul that huge pot to the table.